Secrets Tour

 The Secrets Tour was the debut concert tour by American pop/R&B singer Toni Braxton.
 The tour was in support of her album, Secrets.
 The tour began during the summer of 1996 in theatres.
 Jazz saxophonist Kenny G joined the tour September 18, 1996.
 Remaining shows in the U.S. were billed as An Evening with Kenny G & Toni Braxton.
+According to Pollstar's 1997 Mid-Year Report, the tour was the fourth highest grossing in the U.S., with $15.8 million grossed across 45 shows.